CollarNetworks/docs/welcome.md

 Votre is a liquidation-free, non-custodial lending protocol that allows users to borrow against their crypto assets with high loan-to-value (LTV) ratios, no interest, and potential tax advantages.
 Unlike traditional lending platforms, Votre removes directional risk upfront, ensuring borrowers never face forced liquidation.

-By leveraging solvers instead of liquidators, Votre guarantees performance up to a return cap, allowing borrowers to access liquidity while maintaining exposure to their assets.
+By leveraging providers instead of liquidators, Votre guarantees performance up to a return cap, allowing borrowers to access liquidity while maintaining exposure to their assets.

 ### Why Choose Votre?